 Olli Seppannen, REHVA

-As significant carbon dioxide emissions come from domestic buildings (4), improving the energy efficiency of the housing stock by improving heat retention will significantly reduce national CO2 emissions.
+As significant carbon dioxide emissions come from domestic buildings, improving the energy efficiency of the housing stock by improving heat retention will significantly reduce national CO2 emissions.

 “The current development in building energy efficiency towards nearly zero energy buildings represents a number of new challenges to design and construction of buildings.
 One of the major challenges is the increased need for cooling in these highly insulated and airtight buildings”.

-Whilst by 2020 all new buildings are expected to be nearly zero energy only 1-1.5% are replaced every year (5).
+Whilst all new buildings are intended to be nearly zero energy only 1-1.5% are replaced every year.

 In both new build and renovation, better insulation of the opaque (solid) parts of the building envelope is what is normally thought of first alongside reducing air leaks through windows and doors.
 What is often overlooked is the serious risk of overheating in the summer.